 Backstory: One of the pieces of software we love is called The Levelator.
 This is the software that was originally created to level out the volumes of both sides of a recorded podcast conversation, but happens to perfectly produce files that ACX wants for audiobooks.

-The Levelator is almost a decade old, and development stopped on it in 2007.
+The Levelator is over a decade old, and development stopped on it in 2007.
 And for a few months, Mac users who updated their OS to El Capitan had issues with The Levelator working properly.

 No more.
 As noted, Bruce has made it compatible with El Capitan.